Computable general equilibrium: Areas of use

 CGE models are useful whenever we wish to estimate the effect of changes in one part of the economy upon the rest.
 For example, a tax on flour might affect bread prices, the CPI, and hence perhaps wages and employment.
 They have been used widely to analyse trade policy.
 More recently, CGE has been a popular way to estimate the economic effects of measures to reduce greenhouse gas emissions.

 Trade policy

-CGE models have been used widely to analyse trade policy.
-Today there are many CGE models of different countries.
-One of the most well-known CGE models is the Global Trade Analysis Project (GTAP) model of world trade.
+Many CGE models cover only a single country.
+Others cover the whole world, divided into different countries or regions.
+These have been used widely to analyse trade policy.
+One of the most well-known global CGE models is the Global Trade Analysis Project (GTAP) model of world trade.

 Developing economies

 CGE models are useful to model the economies of countries for which time series data are scarce or not relevant (perhaps because of disturbances such as regime changes).
 Here, strong, reasonable, assumptions embedded in the model must replace historical evidence.
 Thus developing economies are often analysed using CGE models, such as those based on the IFPRI template model.